There are no minimal effectively inseparable theories: There are no minimal tEI theories

-\begin{theorem} There are no minimal {\sf tEI} theories w.r.t. interpretation: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretation. \end{theorem} \begin{proof} Let $U$ be a {\sf tEI} theory.
-Note that {\sf tEI} theories are essentially undecidable.
-Since any consistent RE theory interpreting a {\sf tEI} theory is undecidable, Corollary \ref{key corollary} applies to {\sf tEI} theories.
-Thus, we can effectively find a recursive set $X$ (from an index of $U$) such that no consistent ${\sf J},X$-theory interprets $U$.
-Let $Y$ and $Z$ be effective inseparable RE set which are subset of $X$.
+\begin{theorem} There are no minimal {\sf tEI} theories w.r.t. interpretation: for any {\sf tEI} theory $U$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $U$ w.r.t. interpretation. \end{theorem} \begin{proof} Let $U$ be an {\sf tEI} theory.
+By Lemma \ref{tEI is EU}, {\sf tEI} theories are essentially undecidable.
+Theorem \ref{key corollary} applies to {\sf tEI} theories.
+Thus, we can effectively find an infinite recursive set $X$ (from an index of $U$) such that no consistent ${\sf J},X$-theory interprets $U$.
+Let $(Y, Z)$ be an {\sf EI} pair of RE sets which are subsets of $X$.
 Define the theory $V$ as $V={\sf J} + \{A_n: n \in Y\}+ \{\neg A_n: n \in Z\}$.
 By Lemma \ref{EI lemma}, $V$ is {\sf EI} and hence is {\sf tEI}.
 Let $T=U\oplus V$.
 Note that from a given {\sf tEI} theory $U$, we can effectively find such a theory $T$.
 By Theorem \ref{tEI close}, $T$ is {\sf tEI}.
 Since no consistent ${\sf J},X$-theory interprets $U$, $U$ is not interpretable in $V$.
 Thus, $T\lhd U$ since $U$ is not interpretable in $T$. \end{proof}

+\begin{remark} Theorem \ref{minimal tEI} does not say that the proof of it is effective, and it only says that we can effectively find such a theory $T$ from $U$.
+In fact, the proof that $T$ has the claimed properties is not effective. \end{remark}

+\begin{remark} The proof of Theorem \ref{minimal tEI} uses the theory {\sf J} of one equivalence relation.
+Some reader may think that {\sf J} is not an arithmetic theory and not natural enough.
+In \cite{PV}, the theory ${\sf Succ}^{\circ}$, a theory in the language of arithmetic about zero and successor, is introduced.
+We could also use the theory ${\sf Succ}^{\circ}$ instead of {\sf J} in the proof of Theorem \ref{key corollary} and Theorem \ref{minimal tEI} since they have the same key properties we need (see \cite[p.5, p.13]{PV}). \end{remark}